Hubert Brooks Jr.

 - Born September 24, 1956 in Los Angeles, CA USA

-Hubie Brooks had the second most career at-bats of any of the 1978 first round draft picks.
+Hubie Brooks had the second most career at-bats of any 1978 first round draft pick.
 This is quite a feat as this group contained a number of productive major leaguers such as Lloyd Moseby, Rex Hudler, Tom Brunansky, Nick Esasky, Bob Horner, Buddy Biancalana and Kirk Gibson.
-He was Horner's teammate at Arizona State University; Horner played third base and Hubie shortstop.
-Horner was the first overall pick in June 1978, by the Atlanta Braves, and Brooks third overall, by the New York Mets, with Moseby coming between them as the Toronto Blue Jays' top choice.
+Hubie was Horner's teammate at Arizona State; Horner played third base and Hubie shortstop.
+Bob was the first overall pick, by the Atlanta Braves, and Brooks third overall, by the New York Mets, with Moseby taken between them as the Toronto Blue Jays' top choice.

-He started out as a third baseman for the Mets, winning the starting job in 1981 and holding on to it until 1984, even through some sub-par years with the bat in 1982 and 1983, when he hit around .250 with no power.
-The home run swing came through in 1984, when he hit 15 long balls, and he played enough shortstop late in the year to convince scouts he could do the job full-time.
-The Montreal Expos acquired him after the season, in the trade that sent future Hall of Fame catcher Gary Carter to the Mets, and made him their starting shortstop in 1985.
-The Expos had Tim Wallach to play third base, who was a Gold Glove fielder, so he was not about to move.
-Brooks responded with a 100-RBI season and was awarded the Silver Slugger Award as the National League's best-hitting shortstop.
-He drove in those 100 runs with only 13 homers, but was the Expos' clean-up hitter all season, with Tim Raines in the prime of his career continually on base in front of him.
+Brooks began as a third baseman for the Mets, winning the starting job in 1981 and holding it until 1984, even through some subpar years with the bat in 1982 and 1983, when he hit around .250 with no power.
+The home run swing came in 1984, when he hit 15 long balls and played enough shortstop late in the year to convince scouts he could do it full-time.
+The Montreal Expos acquired him after the season, in the trade that sent Hall of Fame catcher Gary Carter to the Mets, and made him their starting shortstop in 1985.
+The Expos had Gold Glove man Tim Wallach at third base, and he was not about to move.
+Brooks responded with a 100 RBI season and was awarded the Silver Slugger Award as the National League's best-hitting shortstop.
+He drove in those 100 runs with only 13 homers, but was the Expos' clean-up hitter all season, with Tim Raines in his prime, routinely on base in front of him.
 In 1986, he was hitting .340 when his season ended in early August because of a hand injury.
-In May of that year, he was the National League's Player of the Month when he hit .341 with 7 homers and 24 RBI; he was then named to his first All-Star Game that year; he repeated as the Silver Slugger Award winner, in spite of missing about half the season.
+In May that year, he was the National League's Player of the Month when he hit .341 with 7 homers and 24 RBI.
+Hubie was named to his first All-Star Game that year and repeated as the Silver Slugger Award winner, even missing about half the season.
 He missed more time early in 1987, when he had his other hand broken by a Danny Darwin fastball in the season's third game.
-He played well enough after that to return to the All-Star Game, finishing the year with 72 RBI in 112 games.
+He played well enough to return to the All-Star Game, finishing the year with 72 RBI in 112 games.

 - 1981 Topps All-Star Rookie Team